Running Pace Calculator: Min/Km to Min/Mile Converter

 That's why the calculator above also estimates:

-Total time for a given distance
+- Total time for a given distance (5K, 10K, half-marathon, marathon, custom)

-Split pace per km and per mile
+- Split pace per kilometer and per mile

 Here’s the uncomfortable truth.